 Guillain-Barré syndrome (GBS) is a disorder in which the body's immune system attacks part of the peripheral nervous system.
 The first symptoms of this disorder include varying degrees of weakness or tingling sensations in the legs.
 In many instances the symmetrical weakness and abnormal sensations spread to the arms and upper body.
 These symptoms can increase in intensity until certain muscles cannot be used at all and, when severe, the person is almost totally paralyzed.
 In these cases the disorder is life threatening - potentially interfering with breathing and, at times, with blood pressure or heart rate - and is considered a medical emergency.
 Such an individual is often put on a ventilator to assist with breathing and is watched closely for problems such as an abnormal heart beat, infections, blood clots, and high or low blood pressure.
-Most individuals, however, recover from even the most severe cases of Guillain-Barré syndrome, although some continue to have a certain degree of weakness.
+Most individuals, however, have good recovery from even the most severe cases of Guillain-Barré syndrome, although some continue to have a certain degree of weakness.

 Guillain-Barré syndrome can affect anybody.
 It can strike at any age and both sexes are equally prone to the disorder.
 The syndrome is rare, however, afflicting only about one person in 100,000.
 Usually Guillain-Barré occurs a few days or weeks after the patient has had symptoms of a respiratory or gastrointestinal viral infection.
 Occasionally surgery will trigger the syndrome.
 Recently, some countries worldwide have reported an increased incidence of GBS following infection with the Zika virus.
 In rare instances vaccinations may increase the risk of GBS.

 After the first clinical manifestations of the disease, the symptoms can progress over the course of hours, days, or weeks.
 Most people reach the stage of greatest weakness within the first 2 weeks after symptoms appear, and by the third week of the illness 90 percent of all patients are at their weakest.